awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-console.md

-# Enable Binary Support Using the API Gateway Console<a name="api-gateway-payload-encodings-configure-with-console"></a>
+# Enabling Binary Support Using the API Gateway Console<a name="api-gateway-payload-encodings-configure-with-console"></a>

 The section explains how to enable binary support using the API Gateway console\.
-As an example, we use an API integrated with Amazon S3\.
+As an example, we use an API that is integrated with Amazon S3\.
 We focus on the tasks to set the supported media types and to specify how the payload should be handled\.
 For detailed information on how to create an API integrated with Amazon S3, see [TUTORIAL: Create a REST API as an Amazon S3 Proxy in API Gateway](integrating-api-with-aws-services-s3.md)\.

-**To enable binary support using the API Gateway console**
+**To enable binary support by using the API Gateway console**

 1. Set binary media types for the API: